whitfin/gitivity/README.md

 users.
 Right now it only supports GitHub and GitLab, on the public endpoints.
 If there's any interest I might add support for Enterprise versions, or other APIs (Bitbucket, etc).

+This tool will attempt to replicate "activity" as defined by each service, in order to make charts match across services.
+This may not always be possible, so don't expect to see identical charts - but they should generally be pretty close.
+Please also keep in mind that their definitions of activity can change at any point, but I'll do my best to keep up!

 ## How It Works

 The idea here is pretty simple.
-You first export your data from a source (e.g. GitLab) and then import it into a repository locally.
+You first export your commit data from a service (e.g. GitLab) and then import it into a repository locally.
 For each exported commit, a new empty commit will be generated with a matching timestamp and author.